• Products

 The warning tone: The warning tone is set as an audible sound to help users judge abnormal conditions after turning on the power.
 1. Fail to enter working mode after turning on the power: the routine of the throttle has not been set yet.
 2. Continuing beeps: the pull rod of the throttle is not in the lowest position.
 3. There is a short pause after a beep: the ESC can not detect normal throttle signals from the receiver.
 4. There is a pause of one second after a beep: the voltage of the battery pack is out of acceptable limit (once the battery is connected, the ESC will carry out a self-checking and check the voltage of the battery.)

-Using an Arduino to Control the ESC
+10 Using and Arduino or Microcontroller to Control the ESC |

 *Jump to about 8 min 40 sec into the video for information about ESCs